Covid 19 coronavirus: Schools and sports fields given 'urgent maintenance' lockdown exemption

 "There is a risk of catastrophic turf death on putting greens due to disease, insect activity and lack of water.
 If this occurs the consequences could be major for our golf facilities – the cost of repair plus loss of business could be well in excess of $10 million," Murphy said.

-National's Nikki Kaye has been pushing the Government to respond to the turf maintenance need for weeks, and today set up a online petition which rapidly generated over 2300 signatures to allow maintenance on golf courses.
+National's sport and recreation spokesperson, Nikki Kaye, has been pushing the Government to respond to the turf maintenance need for weeks.

+An online petition she set up today rapidly generated over 2300 signatures to allow maintenance on golf courses.

+"It is great news the Government has moved on this issue for golf clubs, bowling clubs and nurseries," Kaye said.

 Robertson however warned schools and sport facilities to not begin the maintenance until the MBIE guidelines had been issued.